toidiu/toidiu.github.io/content/blog/2024_05_30_the_role_of_asn1_in_cryptography.md

 //   - PKCS #8: defines the key format (RSA, EC, ..)
 let asn1_obj = Pkcs8::new(private_key);

+// 4: priv.der
-// 4: The der encoded ans1 object is simply the raw bytes let der = asn1_obj.to_bytes();
+// The der encoded ans1 object is simply the raw bytes let der = asn1_obj.to_bytes();

+// 5: priv.pem
-// 5: The pem encoded asn1 object is the base64 encoding
+// The pem encoded asn1 object is the base64 encoding
-// of the raw bytes
+// of the raw bytes.
 //
-// pem = cat private_key.der | base64
+// In bash: `pem = cat private_key.der | base64`
 let pem = der.to_base64();
 ```